swifdog/go-swifdog/README.md

 ## Examples

+In the following section, you'll find a lot of usage samples.

 ### Clients

 We support two types of authentication: using a basic email/password login and a custom baerer token login.